 Ideal for: businesses who have already taken the initial steps towards net-zero, and are looking for a full assessment of their current operations so they can plan for the future.
 We recommend completing Part 1 first.

-- Your most recent energy bill (both electricity and gas)
+- Energy (both electricity and gas) and water bills

-- Your spending on road fuels for company cars (if applicable)
+- Spending on road fuels for company cars (if applicable)

 - Your employees’ commute methods and distances

 - Your estimated level of waste generation on a weekly basis (we use number of bins filled as an estimate)